HSM: Hierarchical Scene Motifs for Multi-Scale Indoor Scene Generation: User Study Instructions

-\begin{quote} You will see close-up views of populated furniture (e.g., objects on tables, shelves).
-Focus only on the small object arrangements on top of the furniture and evaluate based on the following: \begin{itemize} \item Best matches the text description - Which scene match the text description more?
-For example, ``there is a lamp on top of the nightstand'' should contain exactly these objects in the described arrangement. \item Has realistic object placement and arrangements - How realistic are spatial relationships and object arrangements? \end{itemize} \end{quote}
+\begin{quote} You will see close-up views of populated furnitures (e.g., objects on tables, shelves).
+Only focus on the \textbf{small object arrangements} on top of the furniture and evaluate based on the following: \begin{itemize} \item \textbf{Best matches the text description} - Which scene match the text description more?
+For example, ``there is a lamp on top of the nightstand'' should contain exactly these objects in the described arrangement. \item \textbf{Has realistic object placement and arrangements} - Which scene has more realistic spatial relationships and object arrangements?
+For example, a mug should be sitting upright on a desk, not floating, tilted at an odd angle, or halfway off the edge. \end{itemize} Notes on color: \begin{itemize} \item \textbf{Each object is consistently colored within each description.} For example, if there are two books or two lamps in the same generated scenes, they’ll be the same color to help you recognize them easily. \end{itemize} \end{quote}